Micah Mattix, PhD

 Contemporary Art Movements

-Primary interests are in twentieth century American literature, world literature and critical and literary theory.
-Secondary interests are in colonial American literature and American transcendentalism.
+Primary interests are in essay and review writing, twentieth century American literature, world literature and critical and literary theory.
+Secondary interests are in colonial American literature and Walker Percy.

 Prior to joining HBU, he taught at the University of North Carolina at Chapel Hill and Yale University.
-He and his wife have four children and a grouse hunting dog in training.
+He and his wife have four children, two dogs, and three cats.